 Can you share about a time when you faced a conflict between your values and your funding source?

-We are collaborating with MIT’s Radius program to host conversations about better understanding funding sources at work in academia and industry.
+We collaborated with MIT’s Radius program to host conversations about personal experiences when our values collide with funding sources in work or research

-We are collaborating with MIT’s Radius program to host conversations about better understanding funding sources at work in academia and industry.
+We collaborated with MIT’s Radius program to host conversations about personal experiences when our values collide with funding sources in work or research.
 Many members of our community express concern about the funding sources of their departments, labs, and initiatives, and they may struggle if they feel that these sources are not aligned with their moral or ethical values.
 However, they seek support and clarity in terms of how to react and speak on this topic.

 The Questions We Asked